alexyang3312/twitter-sentiment-analysis/README.md

 It's not just a machine learning coursework, although you need to talk about that you also need to talk about how you exploited big data techniques to make this more efficient.

+So basically, you need to describe how you used spark to parallelise your data - you should show how you successfully split your dataset into multiple parts and trained the classifier that way, as opposed to just running it normally on a single node.

 ---